Interpretable Sparse Proximate Factors for Large Dimensions

+The rotation is relevant as our factor weights are only close to the largest rotated population loadings $\*\Lambda H$.
+Our results depend on Proposition \ref{thm:uniform-consistency-loading} in the Appendix that shows the uniform consistency of the estimated loadings.
+Hence, weights based on the largest estimated loadings $\hat {\* \Lambda}$ are asymptotically very close to weights derived from the largest rotated population loadings $\* \Lambda H$.
+We denote by $\*W$ the matrix of the $m$ largest factor weights based on the rotated population loadings, i.e. it follows the same definition as $\wt{\*W}$ but applied to the population loadings $\*\Lambda H$.

-We need to impose one additional weak assumption on the residuals: \begin{assumption} The largest eigenvalue of $\frac{1}{NT} e^{\top} e$ is $o_p(1)$. \end{assumption} Assumption \ref{ass:max-eigen-err-cov} is very weak and essentially satisfied in any sensible approximate factor model.
-It is standard and has been imposed in many related papers, e.g \cite{fan2013large}.
+We need to impose one additional weak assumption on the residuals: \begin{assumption} The largest eigenvalue of $\frac{1}{NT} \*e^{\top} \*e$ is $o_p(1)$. \end{assumption} Assumption \ref{ass:max-eigen-err-cov} is very weak and essentially satisfied in any sensible approximate factor model.
+It is standard and has been imposed in many related papers, e.g., \cite{fan2013large}.
 It is slightly stronger than Assumption \ref{ass_error}.3, that implies that the largest eigenvalue of the population residual auto-covariance matrix is bounded.
-Under suitable additional assumptions on the tail behavior of the residuals, Assumption \ref{ass_error}.3 implies that $\|\frac{1}{N} e^{\top}e\|_2$ is $O_p(1)$ which would be sufficient.
-We denote by $W$ the matrix of the $m$ largest factor weights based on the population loadings, i.e. it follows the same definition as $\wt W$ but applied to the population loadings $\Lambda$. \begin{theorem} Under Assumptions \ref{ass_factor}-\ref{ass_f_e} and \ref{ass:max-eigen-err-cov} and if $\|\left(W^{\top} \Lambda \right)^{-1}\|_2 =O_p(1)$, then it holds that
+Under suitable additional assumptions on the tail behavior of the residuals, Assumption \ref{ass_error}.3 implies that $\|\frac{1}{N} \*e^{\top} \*e\|_2$ is $O_p(1)$ which would be sufficient. \begin{theorem} Suppose Assumptions \ref{ass_factor}-\ref{ass:max-eigen-err-cov} hold.
+If $\|\left(\*W^{\top} \*\Lambda \right)^{-1}\|_2 =O_p(1)$, then we have

-\end{theorem} The assumption that $\|\left(W^{\top} \Lambda \right)^{-1}\|_2 =O_p(1)$ is essentially a full rank assumption on $W^{\top} \Lambda$.
-It requires that the sparse set of cross-section units, that we use to construct the proximate factors, is affected by all factors in a non-redundant way.
+\end{theorem} The assumption that $\|\left(\*W^{\top} \*\Lambda \right)^{-1}\|_2 =O_p(1)$ is essentially a full rank assumption on $\*W^{\top} \*\Lambda$.
+It requires that the sparse set of cross-section units, which we use to construct the proximate factors, is affected by all factors in a non-redundant way.
 In the case of only one factor, i.e. $K=1$, it is trivially satisfied.
 In the case of multiple factors, we need to rule out that the largest elements of two loading vectors are identical.
 This is an assumption on the tail dependency of the loadings.
-If for example the loading vectors are independent and $m \geq K$ then this condition is satisfied.
+If for example the loading vectors are independent and $m \geq K$, then this condition is satisfied.